shogo82148/actions-go-fuzz/README.md

 - `pull-request-number`: the number of the pull request the action created.
 - `pull-request-url`: the URL of the pull request the action created.

+## Security

+The pull request created by this action can be viewed by anyone who has read permissions for the repository.
+Be careful in handling it as the pull request may contain information about vulnerabilities.
+If possible, we recommend using the `slack` report method.

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).